tonytech83/Python-DB/Resources.md

 ### 4. Django Model Mixins

-- As we know, `mixins` are classes that we use to separate common functionality
+- As we know, `Mixins` are classes that we use to separate common functionality

 ```python
 class TimestampMixin(models.Model):